-Note: When used as a vented heater, appliance must be installed only in a solid-fuel burning fireplace with a working flue and constructed of noncombustible material.
+Note: When used as a vented heater, appliance must be installed only in a solid-fuel burning fireplace with a working flue and constructed of noncombustible material

-For Massachusetts Residents Only: Installation of this gas log set as a vented appliance in the Commonwealth of Massachusetts requires the damper be permanently removed or welded in the fully open position.
+For Massachusetts Residents Only: Installation of this vented gas log set in the Commonwealth of Massachusetts requires the damper be permanently removed or welded in the fully open position.

-If your heater is a non-thermostaticallycontrolled model, you may use this heater as a vented product.
+If your heater is a manually-controlled model, you may use this heater as a vented product.
 There are three reasons for operating your heater in the vented mode.

-- The fireplace does not meet the clearance to combustibles requirements for ventfree operation. - State or local codes do not permit ventfree operation. - 3.
+- The fireplace does not meet the clearance to combustibles requirements for vent-free operation. - State or local codes do not permit ventfree operation. - 3.
 You prefer vented operation.

-If reasons number 1 or 2 above apply to you, you must permanently open chimney flue damper.
-You must install the damper clamp accessory (to order, see Accessories, page 26).
+If reasons number 1 or 2 apply to you, you must permanently open chimney flue damper.
+You must install the damper clamp accessory (to order, see Accessories, page 34).
 This will insure vented operation (see Figure 10).
 The damper clamp will keep damper open.
 Installation instructions are included with clamp accessory.